davesrocketshop/Rocket/CONTRIBUTING.md

 Translations aren't limited to the software.
 The online wiki pages can also use translators.
 See https://wiki.freecadweb.org/Localisation#Translate_the_FreeCAD_wiki to get started.

+# Designers

+Do our icons make you cringe?
+Think you can do better?

+Programmers often make lousy designers, but in the absence of someone with skill we do what we must.
+Your contributions can make all the difference.

+# Accessibility / Usability

+What can be done to improve your experience?
+It is easy to overlook an accessibility issue when you're not personally affected but it's often easy to accomodate once the issue is known.

 # Testers

 See a bug?
 Open an issue on GitHub (https://github.com/davesrocketshop/Rocket/issues)